|

 Flash

-units are a handy accessory but leave shadows and often show 'flare' from
+units are handy but make shadows and often show 'flare' from

 reflective surfaces.
-It also results in a flat, lifeless look, especially when shooting
+They also give a flat and lifeless look, especially for

 people's faces.
 If the subject is far enough away from the backdrop, shadow is minimized